SaaS Dashboard Pro

 Use these build settings:

-Build command: pnpm build Start command: pnpm start Node version: 18+
+Build command: npm run build Start command: npm start Node version: 18+

 Environment variables